YamahJaleel/Mini-Projects/README.md

  it requires alot of repeat calculations and repeat code that can easily be prevented with methods.
-For ex: The methods numgenerator() and calcul() are called for each of the ten questions the user is asked in order to generate random numbers and calculate for ex: the sum of said numbers, the methods encouragement() and warning() are called when the user inputs the right or wrong answer to output a string for ex: "Great job !!!".
+For ex: The methods numgenerator() and calcul() are called for each of the ten questions the user is asked in order to generate random numbers and calculate (sum of said numbers), the methods encouragement() and warning() are called when the user inputs the right or wrong answer to output a string ("Great job !!!").

  Craps :
  The basic game of craps is played with two dice.
 The first roll of these dice determines